fcarrus/satellite-subscriptions-report/README.md

 The data is then used to compile the HTML report.
 For each playbook run with a different query, the results are added to the final report.

+The playbook never makes logins to the Hosts.

 ## How to use it

 The best use for this playbook is to be run from the Satellite server itself.
 It does not make use of the Foreman Ansible modules.
+But it makes full use of Ansible's multithreaded task execution, so be sure to crank up your `forks` in your `ansible.cfg`.

-Use the [satellite-vars.yml.example] file to create your own `satellite-vars.yml` file.
+Use the [satellite-vars.yml.example](./satellite-vars.yml.example) file to create your own `satellite-vars.yml` file.
 You should set your Satellite's URL and credentials with read access to hosts and subscriptions (i.e. the *Viewer* role).

 Run the playbook with your query of choice: